-Good governance and community participation.
+Cood governonce and community participation Oveto a maga Good governance and community participation.
 Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
 Outcomes should relate clearly to an institution's strategic goals and objectives set out in its plans.
 Outcomes are "what we wish to achieve".
-Outputs The final products, or goods and services produced for delivery.
+Outputo Outputs The final products, or goods and services produced for delivery.
 Outputs may be defined as "what we produce or deliver".
-An output is a concrete achievement (i.e. a product such as a passport, an action such as a presentation or immunisation, or a service such as processing an application) that contributes to the achievement of a key result area.
-Performance indicator Indicators should be specified to measure performance in relation to input, activities, output, outcomes and impacts.
-An indicator is a type of information used to gauge the extent to which an output has been achieved (policy developed, presentation delivered, service rendered).
-Performance information Generic term for non-financial information about municipal services and activities.
+An output is a concrete achievement (i.e. a product such as a passport, an action such as a , , , presentation or immunisation, or a service such as processing an application) that contributes to the achievement of a key result area.
+Performance indicator Performance indicator Indicators should be specified to measure performance in relation to input, activities, output, outcomes and impacts.
+An indicator is a type of information used to gauge the extent to which an output has been Performance information achieved (policy developed, presentation delivered, service rendered).
+Generic term for non-financial information about municipal services and Performance information · Performance standards activities.
 Can also be used interchangeably with performance measure.
 Performance standards The minimum acceptable level of performance or the level of performance that is generally accepted.
 Standards are informed by legislative requirements and service level agreements.
 Performance standards are mutually agreed criteria to describe how well work must be done in terms of quantity and/or quality and timeliness, to clarify the outputs and related activities of a job by describing what the required result should be.
-In the employee performance management and development system, performance standards are divided into indicators Dourformer on a constant and the time factor.
-Performance targets The level of performance that municipalities and its employees strive to achieve.
-Performance targets relate to current baselines and express a specific level of performance that a municipality aims to achieve within a Service Delivery and given time period.
-Detailed plan approved by the mayor for implementing the municipality's Budget Implementation delivery of services; including projections of the revenue collected and Plan operational and capital expenditure by vote for each month.
-Service i iaii delivery targets and performance indicators must also be included.
-Vote One of the main segments into which a budget of a municipality is divided 13.3 for appropriation of money for the different departments or functional areas of the municipality.
-The vote specifies the total amount that is appropriated for the purpose of a specific department or functional area.
-Section 1 of the MFMA defines a 'vote' as: (a) one of the main segments into which a budget of a municipality is divided for the appropriation of money for the different departments or functional areas of the municipality; and (b) which specifies the total amount that is appropriated for the purposes of the department or functional area concerned.
+In the employee performance management and development system, performance standards are divided into indicators and the time factor.
+Performance targets The level of performance that municipalities and its employees strive to Feriorillatice targets achieve.
+Performance targets relate to current baselines and express a specific level of performance that a municipality aims to achieve within a given time period.
+Service Delivery and Detailed plan approved by the mayor for implementing the municipality's Budget Implementation delivery of services; including projections of the revenue collected and Plan operational and capital expenditure by vote for each month.
+Service I lall delivery targets and performance indicators must also be included.
+Vote One of the main segments into which a budget of a municipality is divided Vote for appropriation of money for the different departments or functional areas of the municipality.
+The vote specifies the total amount that is appropriated for the purpose of a specific department or functional area. appropriation the purpose of a openine apparament of functional area.
+Section 1 of the MFMA defines a 'vote' as: (a) one of the main segments into which a budget of a municipality is divided for the appropriation of money for the different departments or functional areas of the municipality; and (b) which specifies the total amount that is appropriated for the purposes of the department or functional area concerned. parpeded of the department of fundional area deflectined.